typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 ordering of effects among the fibers; the main fiber will never proceed until after the `Latch` is completely released.

-### Scheduling and parallelism
+### Scheduling
-TODO: finish this section?
+We've talked about fibers as a conceptual model with which Cats Effect implements concurrency.
+One aspect of this that we haven't addressed is: how do fibers actually execute?
+Our Scala applications ultimately run on the JVM (or a JavaScript runtime if we're using Scala.js), so fibers must ultimately be mapped to native threads in order for them to actually run.
+The scheduler is responsible for determining how this mapping takes place.

-We briefly mentioned that fibers run on a small pool of threads and are scheduled entirely within the userspace process.
-We'll explore how that works a in more detail here.
+On the JVM, Cats Effect uses an M:N scheduling model to map fibers to threads.

-Fibers are multiplexed over a pool of OS threads.
-This is commonly referred to as M-to-N scheduling or
+In practice, this means that a large number of fibers is multiplexed onto much smaller pools of native threads.
+A typical application will reserve a fixed-size pool for CPU-bound tasks, an unbounded pool for blocking tasks, and several event handler pools for asynchronous tasks.
+Throughout its lifetime, a fiber will migrate between these pools to accomplish its various tasks.
+In JavaScript runtimes, a M:1 scheduling model is employed, where all active fibers are scheduled onto a single native thread for execution.

-Preemptive multitasking
+Another aspect of scheduling is how context switching of fibers takes place, which has many implications around the fairness and throughput properties of a concurrent application.
+Like many other lightweight thread runtimes, Cats Effect's default scheduler exhibits cooperative multitasking in which fibers can explicitly "yield" back to the scheduler, allowing a waiting fiber to run.
-Cooperative multitasking
+The yielded fiber will be scheduled to resume execution at some later time.

-autoyielding
+This is achieved with the `IO.cede` function.

-`cede`
+Cats Effect's default scheduler also supports autoyielding which is a form of preemptive multitasking.
+As we mentioned earlier, logical threads are composed of a possibly infinite sequence of actions.
+Autoyielding "preempts" or forcibly yields a fiber after it runs a certain number of actions, enabling waiting fibers to proceed.
+This is particularly important on runtimes that run with 1 or 2 native threads; a fiber that runs forever but never `cede`s will starve other fibers of compute time.

-spawning a fiber
+### Parallelism
-safely spawning a fiber
+One aspect of multithreaded programming that we have neglected to mention so far is parallelism.
+In theory, parallelism is completely independent of concurrency; parallelism is about simultaneous execution whereas concurrency is about nondeterministic, interleaved execution.

-Parallelism is about simultaneous execution whereas concurrency is about interleaved execution.
-Concurrency can be achieved both with and without parallelism.
-JVM and JavaScript platforms as examples.
+An obscure but crucial point here is that concurrency can be achieved without parallelism; this is called single-threaded concurrency.
+We've already seen an example of this: JavaScript runtimes run on a single compute thread, so the execution of all fibers must take place on that thread as well!

-Concurrency can exploit parallelism, but parallelism is not necessary to achieve concurrency.
-Concurrency is nondeterminsitic, but parallelism is not necessarily nondeterministic.
+Concurrency can also exploit the parallelism afforded by multiple threads.
+We can run more fibers simultaneously, resulting in higher throughput of tasks, which is exactly what JVM runtimes do.

 ## Exercises

-1. Why is the low-level fiber API unsafe?
-Hint: consider how the API interacts with cancellation.
+1. Why do you think the low-level fiber API unsafe?
+Hint: consider how the fiber API interacts with cancellation.
 2. Implement `parTraverse` in terms of `IO.both`. `parTraverse` is the same as `traverse` except all `IO[B]` are run in parallel.
 ```scala